 OUR RESPONSE TO CORONAVIRUS (COVID-19)

-As circumstances continue to change we will reassess the situation and our response.
+We will continue to communicate all relevant changes and updates directly to participants.
 You can find more information on our FAQ page.

 We are committed to increasing support for our network of fellows who continue to be active and influential within statutory social work, the charitable sector and beyond.
 While there will inevitably be a pause in some of the work that they have been leading on, we are encouraging those who may be self-isolating or temporarily home-based to use this time to further develop their thinking around innovations in social work and how these could be implemented in practice.

 Every Wednesday, we have been hosting a virtual Social Work Coffee Break for fellows and social workers to learn, discuss and reflect on a relevant topic.
 This weekly webinar features guest speakers including professional coaches, teachers, community organisers and experts in social work practice, who share practical, useful advice each week.
 Guests so far have included coach and phsychotherapist Bridget Knowles, journalist and founder of Teacher Tapp Laura McInerney, and Paul Amuzie from Citizens UK.